 By no means did I put this article together to ‘have a go’ at people who don’t have a mental illness, I simply want to make dealing with and talking about mental illness easier for everyone.
 I want to lift the stigma and I want to educate about a serious and real illness that can often seem hidden when, in fact, there’s a whole heap of turmoil going on beneath a person’s façade.

-Tune into my next post where I’ll share a list of things you should say to a person with mental illness.
+If you would like to know what you should say to a woman with a mental illness, check out my post with 10 things you can ask/say here.
 And while I’m here a quick reminder, don’t be silent, ask them how they’re going.
 You don’t have to offer advice, just lend a listening ear.

 What do you think of this list?
 Are there any cringe-worthy statements you’ve experienced that isn’t there?